What is your most meaningful message, your irresistible offer to your audience?

 When is the best time to practice your impromptu speech?

+In your next interaction with a human being.
 Use whatever you have learned from me in your next conversation.